Lake Dallas' game canceled due to COVID-19 concerns at Princeton

 “We’ll do what we think is best for our kids in finding a game,” Young said.
 “We knew this was going to be a problem, and it probably won’t be the last time this happens in our district.”

-Lake Dallas becomes the seventh Denton-area football team to have games canceled or rescheduled due to COVID-19.
+Lake Dallas becomes the seventh Denton-area football team to have a game canceled or rescheduled due to COVID-19.

 Guyer, Ryan, Denton, Aubrey, Krum and Sanger have all had games canceled or rescheduled as a result of the coronavirus.